colossaldynamics/ez430rf2500/README.md

-The work was inspired by [westf][2] on the [Ti e2e][3] community, he wrote the first and original codeless kernel extension, however due to changes in Lion the original version did not compile and Lion being a 64-bit only required that all kernel extension are 64-bit as well.
+The work was inspired by [westf][2] on the [Ti e2e][3] community, he wrote the first and original codeless kernel extension, however due to changes in Lion the original version did not compile, mostly due to renamed existing kernel extensions (com.apple.kernel.iokit is not com.apple.kpi.iokit).
 Instead of having a project moved from Xcode 3 to Xcode 4 with its own issues, I created the project from scratch.

 [1]: http://mspdebug.sourceforge.net/
 [2]: http://e2e.ti.com/support/microcontrollers/msp43016-bit_ultra-low_power_mcus/f/166/p/18554/212659.aspx#212659